-PART I Enhanced MAGSAV/RST Chapter 1 Describes the features of enhanced MAGSAV/RST.
-The advantages and capabilities of the product are discussed, as well as aspects that you should be aware of when using it.
-Chapter 2 Describes how to perform a logical save to tape using enhanced MAGSAV.
-Chapter 3 Describes how to restore a logical tape save using enhanced MAGRST.
-Chapter 4 Describes how to create and use a boot tape.
-Chapter 5 Gives details on indexing the contents of tapes saved using MAGSAV.
+PART I Enhanced MAGSAV/RST

+- Chapter 1 Describes the features of enhanced MAGSAV/RST.
+The advantages and capabilities of the product are discussed, as well as aspects that you should be aware of when using it. - Chapter 2 Describes how to perform a logical save to tape using enhanced MAGSAV. - Chapter 3 Describes how to restore a logical tape save using enhanced MAGRST. - Chapter 4 Describes how to create and use a boot tape. - Chapter 5 Gives details on indexing the contents of tapes saved using MAGSAV.

 PART II Physical Save and Restore Chapter 6 Describes how to perform a physical save to tape using PSR.
 Chapter 7 Describes how to restore a physical tape save using PSR.
 Chapter 8 Describes how to perform a physical copy between disks using PSR.
 PART III System Backups: Administration Chapter 9 Describes the factors you should consider when defining a backup strategy.
 Chapter 10 Gives step-by-step procedures to shut down and restart either the entire system or particular partitions before and after running MAGSAV/RST and PSR.
+PART IV New Features at Rev. 23.1 Chapter 11 Gives details of the enhanced MAGSAV/RST library management commands INDEX_LIB_MANAGER and SEARCH_INDEX_LIB.

-Glossary Defines the terminology used in this guide.
+Glossary of terms used in this guide